Note 2 - Summary of Significant Accounting Policies

 Property and Equipment

-The Company follows authoritative guidance for accounting for financing costs as it relates to convertible debt issuance cost.
+The Company follows authoritative guidance for accounting for financing costs (as amended) as it relates to convertible debt issuance costs.
 These costs are deferred and amortized over the term of the debt period or until redemption of the convertible debentures.
 Debt Issuance Costs are reported on the balance sheet as a direct deduction from the face amount of the related notes.
 Amortization of debt issuance costs amounted to $-0- and $1,174,772 and are included in Interest Expense and Interest Expense Related Parties on the condensed consolidated Statements of Operations for the three months ended March 31, 2020 and 2019, respectively.
 As of March 31, 2020, and December 31, 2019 there were no unamortized Debt Issuance costs included in the condensed consolidated Balance Sheets as presented in these financial statements.

 Shipping and Handling Costs

 Shipping and handling costs are expensed as incurred.
 For the three months ended March 31, 2020 and 2019, no shipping and handling costs were incurred.

 Research and development costs are expensed as incurred.
 The Company's research and development costs consist of internal costs and external clinical study expenses.
 These consist of salaries, fees, charges, and related expenses incurred in the conduct of clinical studies conducted with Company products by independent outside contractors.
 Research and development costs were approximately $1,576,000 and $366,000 for the quarters ended March 31, 2020 and 2019, respectively.